 Staff and/or the leadership team could take a first cut at identifying similar/related requirements and grouping them for review and approval by the WG.

 Do WG members support this?
+(Note that there was support and no objections to this on the WG call on 14 June.)

 If not, what other ideas are there for accomplishing this task?